6-Hour Paddle

 This is a full-day coastal expedition, guided by the tides and designed for paddlers who want to go farther.

-Travelling in small groups with professional guides, we cover real distance — often 15 to 24 kilometres — adapting our route to the weather, the tides, and the strength of the group.
+Travelling in small groups with professional guides, we cover real distance — often 15 to 18 kilometres (some paddlers manage more on very calm days!) — adapting our route to the weather, the tides, and the strength of the group.
 Along the way, we land on remote beaches, interpret the geology and ecology of the Bay of Fundy, and experience the rhythm of the world’s highest tides from water level.

 Midday, we stop on a secluded shore for a hot, freshly prepared lunch cooked on the beach, with allergy-friendly and dietary options available.
 It’s a moment to rest, warm up, and take in a part of the coastline few visitors ever reach.